Others/shredder/README.md

 `shredder` has the following features:
 - safe: detects error conditions on the fly, and protects you from undefined behavior
 - ergonomic: no need to manually manage roots, just a regular smart pointer
+- deref support: `DerefGc` gives you a garbage collected and `Deref` smart pointer where possible
 - ready for fearless concurrency: works in multi-threaded contexts
 - limited stop-the world: regular processing will rarely be interrupted
 - seamless destruction: regular `drop` for `'static` data